hussien-hussien/TinyEarn/README.md

 * geckodriver_autoinstaller>=0.1

 ## Get Started

+### Step 1
 Simply install the package using pip in your command line.

 ``pip install TinyEarn``

+### Step 2
+Install the FireFox Webdriver dependency, geckodriver, in your system file PATH.
+For some users, this will already be satisfied.

+A simple tutorial on how to do this can be found on selenium's website [here](https://www.selenium.dev/documentation/en/webdriver/driver_requirements/).
+This process is different based on your specific system.

 ## Usage